kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

  * Prices are on a 1 hour cache
  * Trade history is cached but not updated unless you explicitly ask "-u" or "--update".
  * Settled trades (historicals) are stored without any cache updating rules.
  * None of the numbers above reflect my actual holdings.
-Do not ever disclose your portfolio balance to an untrusted party (it can be used for password recovery and account hijacking)
+Do not ever disclose your positions to an untrusted party (it can be used for password recovery and account hijacking)

 ### Usage